Jieiku/abridge/content/overview-abridge/index.md

 ### SEO and Header Tags

-You can review the SEO tags in the head macro located at `templates/macros/head.html`, all configurable values should be in `config.toml` under `config.extra` or in the content markdown files.
+You can review the SEO tags in the seo macro located at `templates/macros/seo.html`, all configurable values should be in `config.toml` under `config.extra` or in the content markdown files.

 In your post markdown file you should set a title less than 60 characters and a description between 80 and 160 characters in length.
 The description is what is displayed in search results below the page title.
 Anywhere that you do not set a page description, the primary site config.description will be used instead.